China–Somalia relations: 2020s

-As a result, in April 2025, Somalia implemented a ban on the entry and transit of all Taiwanese passport holders, a move widely interpreted as aligning with the People's Republic of China's (PRC) foreign policy objectives.
-The decision, which took effect on 30 April, was communicated to Taiwan's Ministry of Foreign Affairs by Somalia's civil aviation authority and immediately drew protest from Taipei, which accused Beijing of pressuring Mogadishu.
+As a result, in April 2025, Somalia implemented a ban on the entry and transit of all Republic of China passport holders, a move widely interpreted as aligning with the People's Republic of China's (PRC) foreign policy objectives.
+The decision, which took effect on 30 April, was communicated to the ROC Ministry of Foreign Affairs by Somalia's civil aviation authority and immediately drew protest from Taipei, which accused Beijing of pressuring Mogadishu.
 Somalia justified the policy by invoking United Nations General Assembly Resolution 2758 (1971), affirming the PRC as the sole legitimate representative of China, and reiterated its adherence to the "One China" principle.
 China welcomed the decision, with its Ministry of Foreign Affairs stating it "highly appreciates" Somalia's stance and reaffirming support for Mogadishu's claim over Somaliland.

-Political relations
+Sovereignty issues

 Somalia follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

 In July 2019, UN ambassadors of 37 countries, including Somalia, signed a joint letter to the United Nations Human Rights Council defending China's persecution of Uyghurs.
 Somalia was one of 16 countries that defended China in 2019 but did not do so in 2020.
 In June 2020, Somalia was one of 53 countries that backed the Hong Kong national security law at the United Nations.